Learning and development (advanced)

 • A clear view of how to apply L&D inside the organisations.

-• A critical perspective on coaching and others non-traditional way of learning
+• A critical perspective on coaching and other non-traditional ways of learning

 Participants